A proof of the Kotzig-Ringel-Rosa Conjecture: Preliminaries

-Following this first assignment, there are two mutually exclusive choices for a column entry on the second row (of the row addition setup) with absolute value equal to $\left(n-2\right)$.
-These two mutually exclusive choices are
+Following this assignment, there are two mutually exclusive choices for a column entry on the second row (of the row addition setup) whose absolute value equals $\left(n-2\right)$.
+These mutually exclusive choices yield corresponding mutually exclusive assignments

-Following this second assignment ( accounting thus far for the two choices made for column entries on the second row whose magnitudes are $\left(n-1\right)$ and $\left(n-2\right)$), there will be three mutually exclusive choices for a column entry on the second row whose magnitude is $\left(n-3\right)$.
-Note that all possible choices ( not accounting for the choice made for the entry of magnitude equal to $\left(n-2\right)$ ) are given by
+Following previous assignments (accounting thus far for column entries on the second row whose magnitudes are respectively $\left(n-1\right)$ and $\left(n-2\right)$), there are three mutually exclusive choices for the column entry on the second row whose magnitude is $\left(n-3\right)$.
+Mutually exclusive choices ( not accounting for the choice made for the entry whose magnitude is equal to $\left(n-2\right)$ ) yield mutually exclusive assignments

-However either the first or the last option displayed in Eq. (\ref{Choices2}) will be unavailable per the previous choice made for the column entry of the second row whose magnitude equals $\left(n-2\right)$ as described in Eq. (\ref{Choices}).
-We are therefore left with three mutually exclusive choices for the column entry of the second row whose magnitude equals $\left(n-3\right)$.
-Similarly, following this third assignment (accounting thus far for the three choices made for column entries of the second row of magnitudes $\left(n-1\right)$, $\left(n-2\right)$ and $\left(n-3\right)$), there are four mutually exclusive choices for a column entry of the second row of the addition setup whose magnitude equals $\left(n-4\right)$.
-All possible choices for the entry of the second row having magnitude $\left(n-4\right)$ (not accounting for the two previously made choices for entries of the second row having magnitudes $\left(n-2\right)$ and $\left(n-3\right)$ ) are given by
+However either the first or the last assignment displayed in Eq. (\ref{Choices2}) is not possible per the previous choice made for the column entry of the second row whose magnitude equals $\left(n-2\right)$ as described in Eq. (\ref{Choices}).
+Therefore there are three mutually exclusive choices left for the column entry in the second row whose magnitude equals $\left(n-3\right)$.
+Similarly, following the third assignment (accounting thus far for the three choices made for column entries of the second row of magnitudes $\left(n-1\right)$, $\left(n-2\right)$ and $\left(n-3\right)$), there are four mutually exclusive choices for a column entry of the second row whose magnitude equals $\left(n-4\right)$.
+Mutually exclusive choices for the entry of the second row with magnitude $\left(n-4\right)$ (not accounting for the two previously made choices for entries of the second row having magnitudes $\left(n-2\right)$ and $\left(n-3\right)$ ) yield mutually exclusive assignments